chenrujun/azure-spring-apps-file-processing-sample/README.md

 2. The Log files are txt files named by hour and minute: `${hh-mm}.txt`.
 3. Each line of the log files will have format like this: `name,favorite_number,favorite_color`.

-   Here is a screenshot about folder structure and log file:
+   Here is a picture about folder structure and log file:

    ![log-file-and-folder](./pictures/log-file-and-folder.png)